 5. Ditch Your Negative Thoughts

 We’re all guilty of being our own worst critics.
 Be mindful of what things you’re saying to and about yourself in your head.
 Just like words are a choice, so are your thoughts.
 Your thoughts will motivate your words and actions.
-Two strategies you could try are to flip the script or make up a story.
+You could try two strategies: flip the script or make up a story.

-Whatever you do, don’t be sarcastic because that will make your thoughts and actions so much worse!
+Whatever you do, don’t be sarcastic because that will make your thoughts and actions so much worse, and your students don’t understand it!

 6. Show Gratitude

-Five minutes before the morning bell rang, I’d start each morning looking at the empty desks.
+A few minutes before class began, I’d start by looking at the empty desks.
 I would pray over every single chair and thank God for that child.
-Your morning doesn’t have to be a prayer (I encourage it), but instead, it could be showing gratitude by saying out loud what you’re thankful for.
+Your morning doesn’t have to be a prayer (I encourage it).
+But instead, it could be showing gratitude by saying out loud what you’re thankful for.

 Finally, set your intentions for the day before your students come through your door.
 Let those intentions be your mantra for the rest of the day.
 Write it down on a post-it note and keep it at your desk or on a clipboard.
 Somewhere you can see it throughout the day.